 This is a catch-all word for a number of ailments, including swollen liver, internal bleeding, kidney function loss, fluid retention, and lung issues.
 It can only be cured through a liver transplant.

-Treatment for Acute Liver Failure
+Acute Liver Failure Treatment

 When a liver transplant is indicated, patients with acute liver failure are frequently treated in the critical care unit of a hospital.
 Although your doctor may attempt to treat the liver damage immediately, treatment frequently entails managing problems and allowing your liver time for recovery.
 Some of the common treatment approaches include: